mboladop/Babel-app-project-Stream3/README.md

 ## Credits

 ### Media

 - The animated Gifs of the different projects are made with the [Giphy Capture App](https://giphy.com/apps/giphycapture)
 - The Icons for the languages are from [Flat Icon Website](https://www.flaticon.com/)
+- The logo image is from [123rf](https://www.123rf.com/)

 ### Inspiration

 - The inspiration used to create this site was from a number of sources:
      - WhatsApp, desktop and mobile vs.
      - Slack, desktop and mobile vs.
+     - Facebook messenger.

 ## Project Live: